 The real superheroes aren’t afraid of being small.
 They aren’t too proud to wear the princess crowns that little girls put on top of their heads.

 The last days, that superhero wore a hospital gown.
 The leukemia came on strong, and the folks at the VA confirmed that he was one of the old soldiers who — 40 years later — were getting sick from Agent Orange.

 I remember how that nurse in the hospice house leaned over his bed on his last day on Earth, and said those words to him: “If I don’t see you tomorrow, Paul, I just want you to know how much I appreciate your service to our country.”

-Like most soldiers, he didn’t go down with a fight.
+Like most soldiers, he didn’t go down without a fight.
 But on a January morning, they draped an American flag over his casket.
 We walked out of the back of the church behind the pallbearers.
 And some of those guys with the white button up-shirts and navy-blue hats were there, too.

 Paul Lee’s tour of duty had ended.
 And they came to help all of us give proper thanks.
 They folded up the flag into a triangle and handed it to his wife.

 Again today, we visit Grandpa Paul’s grave, and we remember all we’ve loved and lost.
 Last year, little Chase Lee, went to the Memorial Day service with us.
 He wore a silky blue cape and mask.
 Chase never got the chance to know his grandpa, who would have gotten a kick out of this small child who wants to leap tall buildings in a single bound.

 I do wonder, now, if Chase Lee knows that he’s the grandson of a superhero.